michaburger/mioty-endpoint-example/docs/POWERBANK_KEEPALIVE.md

 ## Overview

-The mioty Generic Node firmware includes a configurable power bank keep-alive feature to prevent USB power banks from automatically shutting off due to low current consumption.
+The mioty End-Point Example firmware includes a configurable power bank keep-alive feature to prevent USB power banks from automatically shutting off due to low current consumption.

 Many USB power banks (including the Voltcraft PB-19C-M) have an auto-shutoff feature that turns off the output when the connected device draws less than ~60-100mA for an extended period.
 This feature is designed to save power but can be problematic for low-power IoT devices.